sefinch/sefinch.github.io/index.md

 ### 4. -- Explicit Reasoning over Commonsense for Dialogue Response Generation

-I developed a commonsense-grounded chatbot that leverages explicit reasoning similar to chain-of-thought prompting to integrate ConvoSenseGenerator outputs into dialogue response generation using GPT.
+CS-E is a commonsense-grounded dialogue system that leverages explicit reasoning similar to chain-of-thought prompting to integrate ConvoSenseGenerator outputs into dialogue response generation using GPT.
+It is highly preferred by human judges compared to alternative dialogue systems.

 Example dialogue showing motivation of explicit reasoning over commonsense inferences to guide follow-up response generation:
 <br>